 There are a few simple tricks to making the perfect French fry.
-Pick the proper potatoes, clean and prepare them properly, cook them more than once and season them.
+Pick the proper potatoes, clean and prepare them, cook them more than once, and season them.
 That’s it!

 The proper potato is the same one you use for making perfect baked potatoes.
-They must be a High Starch – Low Moisture potato like the Russet or if you can find them, the Burbank Russet.
+They must be High Starch – Low Moisture potatoes like the Russet or the Burbank Russet if you can find them.

-You do not want a potato that is high in moisture if you are going to fry it in hot oil.
+You want to avoid a high-moisture potato if you fry it in hot oil.
 We all know what happens when moisture interacts with water.

-We want the high starch (Solids) in the potatoes to expand and burst during the cooking process to create that fluffy texture inside the crispy exterior.
+We want the potatoes' high starch (Solids) to expand and burst during cooking to create that fluffy texture inside the crispy exterior.